 - Protecting Populations – How can we ensure the sustainable use of our marine resources?

-Entries can be a whole-class effort or a small-group effort.
+Entries can be a large-group effort or a small-group effort.

 Design an entry that is innovative, creative and informative.

 Here are some suggestions for inspiration:

 - Create a water-quality monitor using a Raspberry Pi.

 - Interview members of the community to report different perspectives on an issue.